bbaltel/WebTalk/README.md

 # WebTalk
-A simple LAN server and client for communicating with friends
+A simple server and client for communicating with friends

 ## Dependencies: